COCPORN/succubus/README.md

 Succubus will store the request until the response arrives, so both can be handled in the same context.

-### Response fanning
+### Response filtering

-You can setup response fanning through inheritance.
+You can setup response filtering through inheritance.
 Example:

 ```C#
 public class BaseResponse